shadowoff09/tuxfetcher/README.md

 # tuxfetcher

-TuxFetcher is a simple script allows users to download and install various linux administartion tools and scripts.
+tuxfetcher is a simple script allows users to download and install various linux administration tools.

-For now, TuxFetcher supports the following services:
+For now, tuxfetcher supports the following services:
 - **Bind DNS Server**

 ### Installation & Usage